-(a) Basis of presentation
+(a) Going concern and basis of preparation

 The consolidated financial statements have been prepared in accordance with the U.S. GAAP.
-Significant accounting policies followed by the Company in the preparation of the accompanying consolidated financial statements are summarized below.
+Significant accounting policies followed by iClick Cayman in the preparation of the accompanying consolidated financial statements are summarized below.

-Effective from November 14, 2022, the Company changed the ratio of the ADS representing its Class A ordinary shares from one ADS representing one-half of one Class A ordinary share to one ADS representing five Class A ordinary shares.
+Effective from November 14, 2022, iClick Cayman changed the ratio of the ADS representing its Class A ordinary shares from one ADS representing one-half of one Class A ordinary share to one ADS representing five Class A ordinary shares.